ARCHIVED: To access Oncourse, which web browser should I use?

 - You may get unexpected results if you use two browser windows or tabs to access the same tool at the same time.
 For best results, use one browser window to work in Oncourse.

-- For general suggestions regarding system requirements and connection speed, see General system and connection requirements.
+- For general suggestions regarding system requirements and connection speed, see ARCHIVED: General system and connection requirements.

 This is document asxg in the Knowledge Base.